RaspberryPiFoundation/python-curriculum/en-GB/lessons/The Year 2025/The Year 2025.md

 ![screenshot](2025-var.png)

-Notice that the variable (the box) has been named "born", as it helps you remember what you’re storing inside the box!
+Notice that the variable (the box) has been named "born", as it helps you remember what you’re storing inside it!

 The line...